jonthorell/encyclopedia-galactica/README.md

 All file-names are consistently in lower-case and with the appropiate extension (usually .html or .css) The html-files are in the root-folder
 The external files are all located in the assets subfolder.
 In there you have the folders css, javascript, OLD, and pictures.
 OLD is not really used.
-It is there as a "backup" before a hamburger-menu was added so the assessors can see (if they choose to) look what the code looked like before I added code that was not my own.
+It is there as a "backup" before a hamburger-menu was added so the assessors can see (if they choose to) what the code looked like before I added code that was not my own.
 The javascript folder contains one script, referenced by the contact-page.
 It was NOT written by me but was added to provide some mean of re-sizing the input form.
 Details in css-file and under credits.
 The css-folder contains four files.
 1. Style.css is referenced by all html-files